AshvinRamgo/Watoploy/README.md

 The project showcases strong object-oriented design with modular components and clean separation between game logic, user input, and display rendering.
 Key patterns used include the **Observer Pattern** for synchronizing display updates with game state, and the **Factory Method Pattern** for square initialization.

-Collabrators: Hamza Mostafa Deven Kaler
+Collabrators: Hamza Mostafa and Deven Kaler

 ## Features